 With a passion for curatorial work, Taryn's curatorial portfolio

-Taryn is an adjunct professor of art at Nova Southeastern University.
-She currently serves on the Cultural Institution Program, the Regional Investment Program, and the Public Art Selection Panel for Broward County Cultural Division.
+A devoted arts educator, Taryn has worked as an adjunct professor of art at Nova Southeastern University and an art instructor at Louisiana State University.
+With a heart for supporting and funding emerging artists and equitable organizations, she has served as an advisor for grant and investment programs such as the Cultural Institution Program, the Regional Investment Program, the Artist Innovation Award Panel and the Public Art Selection Panel for Broward County Cultural Division.

 Taryn lives and works in the San Francisco Bay Area where she is a teaching artist at the Healdsburg Center for the Arts, and a curator and researcher at the Beasley Foundation for the sculptural arts.